MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/advanced-data-residency.md

 > [!NOTE]
 > Moves occur at different times for each service.
 As a result, you'll see the described below on reduced functionality for each service happen at different times.

-Watch the Microsoft 365 Message Center for confirmation when moves for each workload service is complete.
+Watch the Microsoft 365 Message Center for confirmation when moves for each workload service are complete.

 ### Impact on End Users and Workloads